How does Multiroom work?

 With Virgin Multiroom streaming, you can watch and stream wherever you’re connected, get tailored recommendations (for each personal profile), and find your fave TV shows.
 The perfect solution to a busy household, with different viewing tastes.

-Now that you’ve discovered all the wonderful multiroom capabilities our Virgin TV 360 box has to offer, you’re probably wondering how we go about setting this up.
+Now that you’ve discovered all the wonderful multiroom capabilities we have to offer, you’re probably wondering how to go about setting this up.
 Wonder no longer.

-With extra Mini boxes, you can enjoy all the channels you have as part of your Virgin TV subscription.
-You can watch all the same channels, apps and On Demand shows that you watch on your Main box in every room you have a Mini box.
+With extra Stream boxes, you can enjoy all the channels you have as part of your Virgin TV subscription.
+You can watch all the same channels, apps and On Demand shows that you watch on your main box in every room you have a Stream box.
 Plus, they're 4K-ready for Ultra HD TV.

 What you’ll need: